magento/pwa-studio/packages/upward-spec/README.md

    [Example here.][spec-shell-script]

-3. Use `npx` to run `upward-spec` on your shell script
+2. Use `npx` to run `upward-spec` on your shell script

     ```sh
     npx upward-spec ./test_my_upward.sh
     ```

-4. The shell script will run for each test suite with the environment variable `UPWARD_YAML` set to the path of a fixture YAML file for configuring a server instance.
+3. The shell script will run for each test suite with the environment variable `UPWARD_YAML` set to the path of a fixture YAML file for configuring a server instance.
 The script should launch a server (on a local port or a remote port, but resolvable to the local system) and print its host to standard out, staying in the foreground.

     The tests may run in parallel, so the server or launch script should seek open ports to bind to.
 When each test suite is over, the script will receive a SIGTERM or SIGKILL.

-5. By default, the test runner will print human-readable results to stdout; the argument `--xunit` will make it print XUnit-compatible (and therefore JUnit-compatible) test result XML.
+4. By default, the test runner will print human-readable results to stdout; the argument `--xunit` will make it print XUnit-compatible (and therefore JUnit-compatible) test result XML.
 The argument `--tap` will make it print [Test Anything Protocol](https://testanything.org/)-compatible text.
 Under the hood, this uses [tape](https://github.com/substack/tape) and it can be piped to [any number of open-source TAP reporters](https://github.com/sindresorhus/awesome-tap#javascript).

 :information_source: _(The `npx` tool above is not required; it's a convenience script to avoid installing global NPM dependencies.
 You can also install `upward-spec` permanently using `npm install -g upward-spec`, and then simply invoke `upward-spec ./test_my_upward.sh` from that point forward.)_

 ## Summary

 UPWARD definitions are YAML files which declare the behavior of an [application shell][application shell] server.
-An application shell server implements a strict subset of HTTP functionality: it handles an HTTP GET request for a resource and delivers enough code and data to bootstrap a Progressive Web App which displays that resource.
+An application shell server implements a strict subset of HTTP functionality: it proxies to API backends, it serves static files, and it handles an HTTP GET request for a resource by delivering a minimal app shell: the code and data to bootstrap a Progressive Web App which displays that resource.

 An App Shell is purposefully minimal, and so is an UPWARD server.
 It is meant to initialize or refresh sessions, deliver small HTML documents with enough server-side rendering for initial display and SEO, and then hand off subsequent request handling to the PWA running in the client.